-He is shown as being slightly cynical, somewhat selfish and very violent.
+He is shown as being slightly cynical, somewhat selfish and violent.
 He has been known to lighten up from time to time, showing a sense of humor through sarcasm, as well as being very compassionate to people he believes to be good, albeit he rarely meets any such people.

-He uses Colt Revolvers, one a Single Action Army (SAA), the other a 1851 navy.
+He uses Colt revolvers, one a Single Action Army (SAA), the other an 1851 Navy.
 Both are unique because of the snake like engravings on their handles.
 His main rifle is a Winchester Yellow Boy.
-He also uses a sharps 1874 sniper rifle on occasion.
+He also uses a Sharps 1874 sniper rifle on occasion.

 After the popularity of the three films there were several novels produced.
 Including the novelization of the Dollar Trilogy.
 There was also the novels A Coffin Full of Dollars, A Dollar to Die For, The Devil's Dollar, The Million-Dollar Bloodhunt, and Blood For a Dirty Dollar.
 The five books were all written by Joe Millard with the exception of A Dollar to Die For by Brian Fox.